Treasury transfer

 Docs and review

-Until the SDK/API is production-ready, the public path should be honest: read the code, review the whitepaper, request demo materials, and talk to the team about pilot scope.
+Until the SDK/API is ready for qualified integration review, the public path should be honest: read the code, review the whitepaper, request demo materials, and talk to the team about pilot scope.

 Qualified reviewers can request the demo video, technical notes, and pilot discussion materials.